resurfaceio/logger-java/README.md

 ## Dependencies

-Requires Java 8.
+Requires Java 8+ and Java servlet classes, which are not included.
 No other dependencies to conflict with your app.

 <a name="installing_with_maven"/>